 Round one: the challenges

-The two challenges of round one will feature
+The challenges of round one features

-- A real or simulated living room;
+- A simulated living room;

 - One source of speech;

 - A range of reverberation times (low to moderate);

 - Real or simulated domestic noise backgrounds, e.g., noise from a washing machine or competing speech.